Bugatti Automobiles: Mistral

 The Mistral was unveiled on 19 August 2022 and is claimed by Bugatti to be the fastest roadster in the world.

-Although the Mistral is based on the Chiron platform the Mistral is not a cabriolet model for the Bugatti Chiron, but a unique roadster model for Bugatti that marks the last vehicle to use the W16 engine that was introduced with the Bugatti Veyron in 2005.
+Although the Mistral is based on the Chiron platform, the Mistral is not a cabriolet model for the Bugatti Chiron, but a unique roadster model for Bugatti that marks the last vehicle to use the W16 engine that was introduced with the Bugatti Veyron in 2005.

+Tourbillon

+On 20 June 2024, Bugatti announced that the successor to the Chiron would be called the Tourbillon.
+It is the first Bugatti to use a hybrid powertrain, and the first production Bugatti since the EB110 to not use a W16 engine, instead being powered by a Cosworth-engineered naturally aspirated V16 engine paired with a 3 motor hybrid system, producing a total output of 1800 PS.
+Bugatti said that the choice to replace the quad turbocharger setup of the Chiron with a naturally aspirated engine was to make the experience "more emotional" and allow for a higher rev count, with the engine redlining at 9,000 rpm.
+The car is inspired by mechanical watches, and is named after the Tourbillon mechanism found in some high end watches.
+Production is planned to be limited to 250 examples.

 Innovations

-In 2019, the French manufacturer unveiled a titanium brake caliper, the largest printed titanium component ever in the world.
+In 2019, the French manufacturer unveiled a titanium brake caliper, the largest titanium component produced through additive manufacturing with regard to its volume.

 Awards

 Bugatti retrospectively received three design awards in December 2019 for its exhibition stands in Geneva: Automotive Brand Contest and Iconic Awards.
 At the German Design Award, Bugatti became "Winner" in the category "Excellent Architecture - Fair and Exhibition."
 At the Top Gear Award, the Bugatti Super Sport 300+ won the 2019 "Physics Lesson of the year" category.
 At the Auto Bild Sportscars Award in the same year, the car was judged the best sports car of the year in the "Super Sports Car Import" category.

 Bugatti changed its corporate design in February 2020.
 The first showroom with the new look opened in Paris.
 The partner was Groupe Schumacher, founded in 1947 and specializing in supercars and hypercars.
 In the same month, Bugatti reported that 250 vehicles of the Chiron had now been built, exactly half the planned number.